 When I tell people that I'm following a low carb diet, they often think that I'm missing out.
 They're so wrong.
 I'm biting into a super moist, sweet, fluffy, chocolatey muffin right now and it tastes delicious.

-In fact, I have proof that these keto double chocolate muffins taste JUST like "proper" chocolate muffins.
+In fact, I have proof that these keto chocolate chip muffins taste JUST like "proper" chocolate muffins.
 Because I served them to my carb-loving teenagers and they asked for seconds!